totten/bknix/doc/comparison.md

 ## Comparison with other development environments

 `bknix` serves a function similar to MAMP or XAMPP -- it facilitates local development by bundling Apache/PHP/etc with a small launcher to run the servers.
 However, it is built with the open-source [nix package manager](https://nixos.org/nix) (compatible with OS X and Linux).
 Like Docker, `nix` lets you create a small project with a manifest-file, and it won't interfere with your normal system settings.
-However, unlike Docker, it is not coupled to the Linux kernel.
-This significantly improves performance on OS X workstations -- especially if the
-PHP/JS codebase is large.
+However, unlike Docker, it is not coupled to the Linux kernel -- it can always run on a native (unvirtualized) filesystem.
+This significantly improves performance on OS X workstations -- especially if the PHP/JS codebase is large.

 (*To be sure, MAMP and Docker both have other advantages -- e.g. MAMP/XAMPP provide a GUI launcher/configuration screen, and Docker's ecosystem touches on process-orchestration, volume-management, virtualized networking, etc. I just don't need those things as much as I need fast/transparent filesystem and portability.*)